 The IB has databases in different countries and your personal data may be used and processed by IB staff, affiliates or contractors in any of the countries in which they are located, including without limitation, the United States.
 They are obligated to treat your personal data in accordance with IB’s internal global data protection policy.

-Your personal data will not be sold, rented or otherwise made available to third-party marketers or advertisers under any circumstances unless you have expressly consented.
+Your personal data will not be sold, rented or otherwise made available to third-party marketers or advertisers under any circumstances.
 IB will not engage in any targeted advertising based on any personal data or information of students acquired because of IB’s Services.

 The IB may disclose personal data if it believes, in good faith, that such disclosure is necessary to comply with applicable law, regulatory investigation or inquiries (including economic sanction regulations), to enforce or apply the Terms and Conditions, or to protect the property, rights, or safety of the IB, users of Services, or other third parties.

 IV.
 DATA SECURITY AND STORAGE

 To ensure the security and confidentiality of personal data that we collect online, we use strong, industry standard security controls throughout our infrastructure and continually monitor the security status of our systems.
 In the course of handling your personal data, we implement and maintain reasonable security procedures and practices, including organizational and technical measures that are appropriate to the nature of the personal data and information and protect it from unauthorized access, destruction, use, modification and disclosure.
-We also take measures reasonably designed to ensure secure transmission of information from your computer to our servers.
+We also take measures reasonably designed to ensure the secure transmission of information from your computer to our servers.
 Although the IB endeavors to provide a safe environment, please be aware that no security measures are absolute and no data transmission over the Internet can be guaranteed secure.